shakilsiraj/json-object-mapper/README.md

 to the processor that we need to create a new instance of `Date` object with the supplied value and assign it to the `systemDate` property.

-The `deserialize` method runs, it will first create a new instance of 'SimpleRoster' class.
+When the `deserialize` method runs, it will first create a new instance of 'SimpleRoster' class.
 Then it will parse the keys of the instance and assign the correct values to each keys.
 While doing that, it will make sure that the right property types are maintained - meaning that `name` field will be assinged a `String` object with the value 'John Doe', `numberOfHours` will be assigned